geovedi/book-notes/2021/the-anthropocene-reviewed.notes.md

 - Geographic Cures and Personal Experiences
   - Personal experience of visiting world's largest balls on a road trip.
   - Reference to the Emily Dickinson poem "I felt a Funeral, in my Brain."
-  - Author's attempt at a geographical cure during a difficult time.
+  - John's attempt at a geographical cure during a difficult time.
 - Roadside Attractions and Collaboration
   - Interest in roadside attractions as a junction of large systems and individual efforts.
   - Role of the interstate highway system and need for extraordinary attractions.